ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    After running this command, you should see some output with a URL to your application.
 It should look something like: `https://frontend.47e3a07f-2c7f.us-south.codeengine.appdomain.cloud`.
 Make note of this application URL for the next step.
 With just these two pieces of data (application name and image name), {{site.data.keyword.codeengineshort}} has deployed your application and will handle all of the complexities of configuring it and managing it for you.

-   The application source code used to build the container images (ibmcom/*) is available on [GitHub](https://github.com/IBM-Cloud/code-engine-image-classification) for your reference.
+   The application source code used to build the container images - `ibmcom/*` is available in a [GitHub repo](https://github.com/IBM-Cloud/code-engine-image-classification) for your reference.
    {:tip}

 2. Copy the URL from the `application create` output and open it in a browser to see an output similar to this